 French: mangue, Malagasy: manga

 The mangosteen is a pretty elusive fruit here, and it seems like we go on a hunt for them every February/March.
 I've only seen them for sale in a few towns in the Sud Est. Maybe it's because of their scarcity, but they've become one of my favorite fruits.
+The fruit is about the size of an orange and decorated with small, thick leaves that surround the stem.
 The thick purple rind holds white segmented flesh that surrounds a seed.
 It's sweet and a bit perfume-y, but just fantastic.